-The director responsible, Tarsem Singh, has overseen some pretty visually stimulating movies in the past, including Immortals, Mirror Mirror, The Fall, and — my personal favorite — The Cell (with freakin’ Vince Vaughn and J-Lo)!
+The director responsible, Tarsem Singh, has overseen some pretty visually stimulating movies in the past, including Immortals (2011), The Fall (2006), and The Cell ( with freakin’ Vince Vaughn and J-Lo)!
 But Self/less fails to engage on any emotional level, and I’m afraid to say that it’s also incredibly stupid.
-(Not that any of Singh’s other flicks are real genius pieces either…)
+(Not that any of Singh’s flicks are genius pieces, exactly.)

 Anyway, I’m not going to pan it completely because it didn’t make me want to gouge my eyeballs out.
 It is, in fact, a “production.”
-But I’m a serious science fiction fan, and Self/less is severely disappointing.
+But I’m a serious science fiction fan, and Self/less is severely disappointing in that respect.

 Two pot leafs out of five: